Last updated on :25 Feb, 2026

 Here are some of the key health benefits of guava leaves:

 Guava leaf extract has been clinically studied for its potential to relieve pain.
-A randomized clinical trial showed that guava leaf extract helped reduce the intensity of painful menstrual cramps (dysmenorrhea) more effectively than placebo, providing natural relief during periods [1].
+A clinical trial showed that guava leaf extract helped reduce the intensity of painful menstrual cramps (dysmenorrhea) more effectively than a placebo, providing natural relief during periods [5].

 Guava leaves are traditionally used to manage diarrhoea and stomach problems [5].
-Studies suggest that extracts possess strong antimicrobial activity, which may help neutralize harmful gut bacteria that cause infectious diarrhoea [3].
-Guava leaves may also help with minor nausea and vomiting [4].
+Research suggests that these extracts help keep your gut environment clean by limiting the growth of certain bacteria associated with gastrointestinal discomfort and discomfort [2].
+Guava leaves are traditionally used for mild nausea and digestive discomfort [3].

 Guava leaves are versatile and can be incorporated into your daily routine in several beneficial ways: